daveswaves/elixir_systems/README.md

 ![Image of reorder](docs/imgs/reorder.png)

 It also displays a`Repeat last order` link in the `Items` section.
-When clicked, the customer's order items are prepopulated:
+When clicked, the order's items are prepopulated:

 ![Image of reorder_repeat_last_order](docs/imgs/reorder_repeat_last_order.png)

-## Invoice
+## Invoices

 ![Image of invoice](docs/imgs/invoice.png)